-The typical number of credits in the M.A. program is about 30 course credits plus nine thesis credits.
+The typical number of credits in the M.A. program is about 30-45 course credits including nine thesis credits and 6 practicum credits.
 The number of credits for students pursuing clinical training through the MFT program is approximately 55-60.